tcottrell321/Data-Analytics-Portfolio/README.md

 ## [Project 3 Determining School Performance](https://github.com/tcottrell321/school_district_analysis)
-Using Python, Pandas, and Numpy to analyze the performance of 14 schools within a single district in light of cheating.
+### Using Python, Pandas, and Numpy I analyzed the performance of 14 schools within a single district in light of cheating.
+I learned techniques for dealing with invalid data.
 ![](/images/schooltesting1.jpg)
 ### Situation:
 Test results from 14 individual schools in one district were analyzed, stacked ranked for comparison, then summarized for district level performance against various parameters such as Spending/Student and Class Sizes.
 After discovering test score cheating at one school, the data had to be cleaned and resummarized to ensure district level data integrity and results.